-For information about our executive officers, Board of Directors, including its committees, and Section 16(a) reporting compliance, refer to the sections entitled "Proposal 1 - Election of Directors - Information About Nominees", "Information About the Board of Directors and Governance of the Company - Board Committees", "Information about our Executive Officers", and to the extent applicable "Delinquent Section 16(a) Reports" in our Proxy Statement for the 2022 annual meeting of shareholders.
+For information about our executive officers, Board of Directors, including its committees, and Section 16(a) reporting compliance, refer to the sections entitled "Proposal 1 - Election of Directors - Information About Nominees", "Information About the Board of Directors and Governance of the Company - Board Committees" and "Information about our Executive Officers", and to the extent applicable "Delinquent Section 16(a) Reports" in our Proxy Statement for the 2023 annual meeting of shareholders.
 We incorporate that information in this document by reference.

 We adopted a code of ethics that applies to all of our team members, including the principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions.
-A copy of the code is posted on our internet website at the internet address: http://investors.brinker.com/code_of_conduct.
+We also have a code of conduct that applies to our Board of Directors.
+These documents are posted on our internet website at: https://investors.brinker.com under the Governance tab.
 You may obtain free of charge copies of the code from our website at the above internet address.
 Any amendment of, or waiver from, our code of ethics required to be disclosed by applicable SEC rules or stock exchange listing requirements will be posted on our website within four business days of such amendment or waiver.
-The information contained on our website is not a part of this Annual Report on Form 10-K.